Up to 35% off Raised Beds

 Ninebark bushes have white or pink flowers with red stamens up to 12 mm in diameter.

-Another New Egland native on my list of white flowering plants, Ninebark makes an impact from spring through fall.
+Another New England native on my list of white flowering plants, ninebark makes an impact from spring through fall.
 Even before it fully blooms in the spring, the closed buds are beautiful, round, and tinged pink.

 Oleander